How Long Does It Take To Grow Magic Mushrooms

 Prepare, Sterilize and Innoculate Substrate: a few hours

 Fruiting: 10 days – 2 weeks

 The most crucial aspect to focus on when cultivating mushrooms is to be as clean as possible every step of the way.

 In these steps, you will be creating the perfect conditions for fungi to grow.
 However, fungi you don’t want growing can also grow in the environment you create and bring clean how you protect your crop from contamination.

 Working in an area free of contamination means cleaning every surface and tool while being aware of airflow that may contain airborne contaminants.
 Being diligent with showering, wearing clean clothes, and sterilizing your tools will also significantly increase your chances of a successful grow.

 Then you need to prepare the substrate, which is the food and growing environment for your mushrooms.
-Brown rice flour is the most common, although cubensis mushrooms feed on a large variety of materials.
+Brown rice flour is the most common bed, although cubensis mushrooms feed on a large variety of materials.

 Mushrooms also need air to grow.
-Vermiculite creates air pockets are for the mycelium, along with space for it to grow.
+Vermiculite creates air pockets for the mycelium to expand into, along with space for it to grow.

 ½ cup of vermiculite